Consulting

 “I just wanted to send a quick message of appreciation for A Kind of Mirraculas Paradise.
 I just finished reading it, as an out non-binary person with a family history of mental illness, it was incredibly gratifying to read this book and learn about your existence! … reaching adulthood learning all of the closely-held mental illness-related family secrets was a profound experience that left me with many thoughts about how we view loved ones with psychiatric diagnoses with empathy and dignity. / Really I just want to congratulate you on writing an excellent, thoughtful and extremely empathic piece.”

 “I wanted to send you a note to say that I rode the subway this morning standing next to a young man who was reading your book.
-He was riveted … ” - an editor at a major news org I published with and consulted for
+He was riveted … ” - an editor at a major news org I consulted for

 “This book is such a work of genius and empathy.
 You are a rockstar.” - a journalist/writer